 A court in Indiana will not modify the current child custody order unless a parent presents evidence that:

 - A modification of custody serves the best interests of the child, and

 - There is a substantial change of circumstances that may cause serious damage to a child's best interest

 Child Custody and Military Service Members in Indiana

-A court in Indiana will not consider a parent's active duty in the Armed Services as a factor for determining child custody or for modifying a custody agreement.
+Courts in Indiana will not consider a parent's active duty in the Armed Services as a factor in determining child custody or for modifying a custody agreement.
 However, if a parent modifies a custody order relating to active duty, the temporary modification will terminate no later than 10 days after the military service member returns from active duty.

 For more information about child custody in Indiana, speak with a qualified attorney or refer to the Indiana Code.
 With luck, your research and your lawyer will help you have the best outcome possible in court.